USING EARTH OBSERVATIONS AND APPLIED RESEARCH FOR DISASTER RISK REDUCTION, RECOVERY AND RESILIENCE

 Hurricanes.
 Earthquakes.
 Fires.
 Floods.
 We provide timely access to reliable, relevant data and analysis to help vulnerable communities prepare for disasters and mitigate their impacts.

 The program targets a broad spectrum of hazards and disasters, including floods, hurricanes, earthquakes, volcanoes and landslides, as well as combined hazards and cascading impacts.
 When disasters impact communities, the program collects and distributes relevant imagery, data, and damage assessments to provide response agencies and local governments with actionable data to aid in planning and recovery.
-The Disasters Program and its network of partners and volunteers assist with hazard assessment, evaluating severity, and identifying impacts near vulnerable infrastructure, crops, and lifelines, especially in remote areas where observations are sparse.
+The Disasters program area and its network of partners and volunteers assist with hazard assessment, evaluating severity, and identifying impacts near vulnerable infrastructure, crops, and lifelines, especially in remote areas where observations are sparse.

 Advancing Applications Science for Disaster Management

-The NASA Disasters Program sponsors application science to support disaster risk reduction, response, and recovery through a series of grants and partnerships funded by the NASA Research Opportunities in Space and Earth Science (ROSES) program.
+The NASA Disasters program sponsors application science to support disaster risk reduction, response, and recovery through a series of grants and partnerships funded by the NASA Research Opportunities in Space and Earth Science (ROSES) program.
 The current portfolio of projects from the 2019 ROSES A.37 solicitation covers a broad swath of hazard and disaster research, from tsunami and landslide forecasting to volcanic ash and wildfire smoke plume tracking.
 It represents the cutting edge of applied disasters research.
 The program’s research efforts aim to assemble scientifically-defensible studies on disaster risk management, demonstrate the applications of NASA Earth-observing data for studying disasters, and mature the technologies and techniques developed from these projects to operational use.

 Aiding Response Efforts When Disasters Strike